LoRd123545/todo-app-dgcs/README.md

 In order to use this app you need to have [docker](https://www.docker.com/) installed on your host machine.

 ## INFO:
-Volume sharing is not available yet, so you need to configure database and keycloak on your own.
+You need to configure database and keycloak on your own.
 Here is quick tutorial how to:

 ### DATABASE ([MYSQL](https://www.mysql.com/))
 - create database with name todos and charset utf8mb4